 It shall be sufficient to test one representative family per type as defined in UN Regulation No. 177.

 During ISC testing, the conditions of the test and of the vehicle, the test procedure, as well as the used test fuel, shall conform to the manufacturer's specification outlined in the information document and in the test report of the tested vehicle´s system power type.
+Before ISC testing, if the manufacturer has not provided the information of the speed point of maximum power, it shall be determined following the procedure as outlined in UNR177 Annex 5.
 In the case that it is not possible to follow the same test procedure as applied at type approval without damaging the selected vehicle or major dismounting of components from the selected vehicle, the ISC tests shall be conducted following an alternative test procedure acc. to UN Regulation No. 177, as described for the following cases in the described order:

 A. In the case that the original declared value was confirmed on the basis of measurements conducted on a system bench, for ISC testing a chassis dynamometer or hub dynamometer shall be used.